-- 1. Remove access cover on housing. - 2.
-Loosen outer wing nut and remove cover.
+- 1. Remove access cover on top of housing. - 2.
+Remove air cleaner top, rotating counter clock-wise by hand.
 Remove element. - 3.
-Inspect air cleaner housing for any condition that might cause a leak and correct as necessary. - 4.
-Wipe inside of air cleaner housing with a clean, damp cloth to remove any dirt accumulation, especially in the area where the element seals against the housing. - 5.
-Inspect element by placing a bright light inside and rotating slowly.
+Wipe inside of air cleaner housing with a clean, damp cloth to remove any dirt accumulation, especially in the area where the element seals against the housing. - 4.
+Inspect the element by placing a bright light inside and rotating slowly.
 If any holes or tears are found in the paper, discard this element.
-If no ruptures are found, the element can be cleaned. - 6.
-If a new air filter element is to be used, check it closely for shipping damage. - 7.
-Install cleaned or new element in the reverse order to the above.
-Tighten wing nuts firmly and replace cotter pin. - 8.
-Inspect to ensure that the end cap seals tightly 360 degrees around the air cleaner body. - 9.
-Replace access cover.
+If no ruptures are found, the element can be cleaned. - 5.
+Check new air filter elements for any shipping damage. - 6.
+Install cleaned or new elements in the reverse order to the above.
+Tighten cover until it snaps into locked position.

 In the event that the filter element must be reused immediately, compressed air cleaning (as follows) is recommended since the element must be thoroughly dry.
-Direct compressed air through the element in the direction opposite to the normal airflow through the element.
+Direct compressed air through the element in the direction opposite to the normal air flow through the element.

-Move the nozzle up and down while rotating the element in the direction opposite to the normal airflow through the element.
+Move the nozzle up and down while rotating the element.
+Be sure to keep the nozzle at least one inch (25.4 mm) from the pleated paper.